rust-lang/unsafe-code-guidelines/reference/src/layout/structs-and-tuples.md

 allow creating references to fields (`&s.f1`), structs do not have any wiggle-room there.

+**Note:** This is only true if the struct is inhabited.
+For structs like `(i32, !)` that do not have a valid inhabitant, the compiler has more freedom.
+After all, no references to fields can ever be taken.
+For example, such structs might be zero-sized.

 This can be visualized as follows:
 ```text
 [ <--> [field 3] <-----> [field 1] <-> [  field 2  ] <--> ]